containerd/containerd.io/content/docs/getting-started.md

 weight: 2
 ---

-There are many different ways to use containerd.
+There are many different ways to use containerd:

-If you are a developer working on containerd you can use the `ctr` tool to quickly test features and functionality without writing extra code.
+* If you are a developer working on containerd you can use the `ctr` tool to quickly test features and functionality without writing extra code
-However, if you want to integrate containerd into your project we have an easy to use client package that allows you to work with containerd.

-In this guide we will pull and run a redis server with containerd using the client package.
+* If you want to integrate containerd into your project, you can use a simple client package.
+In this guide, we will pull and run a Redis server with containerd using that client package.

-We will assume that you are running a modern linux host for this example with a compatible build of `runc`.
+We will assume that you are running a modern Linux host for this example with a compatible build of `runc`.

-Please refer to [RUNC.md](/RUNC.md) for the currently supported version of `runc`.
+{{< info >}}
 This project requires Go 1.9.x or above.
+{{< /info >}}

-If you need to install Go or update your currently installed one, please refer to Go install page at https://golang.org/doc/install.
+If you need to install Go or update your currently installed one, please refer to [Go installation page](https://golang.org/doc/install).

 ## Starting containerd